agatha-duzan/agatha-duzan.github.io/README.md

 <img width="720" src="img/Climate_over_time.png">

-As we cn see there is an increase of videos on climate chnage overtime.
+As we cn see there is an increase of videos on climate change overtime.
 But is this due to the recent spread of popularity of youtube or is this due to an increase of interest for climate change topics.
 Therefore its is necessary to focus on the evolution of the proportion of videos focussing on cliamte change over time.

 Analyse superficielle avec les graphes de Paul très jolis pour voir la répartition par catégorie.